DMacMakes/dmacdocs/content/en/torrens/aac202/week2/index.md

 {{< youtube Z9wgKy-F1Rw >}}

-{{< alert title="Eh?
-He's Not Using Maya?" color= "primary" >}}
+{{< alert title="Disaster: I don't know 3DS Max!" color= "danger" >}}
-Though he's using 3DS Max, the model's built with subdivision surfaces and **his solutions are applicable to Maya too**.
-The video's full of great techniques and the tools are familiar despite different names (turbosmooth = Maya's smoothed display, etc).
+Relaxing.
+He's using 3DS Max, but he's using subdivision surfaces and **his solutions apply just as well in Maya**.
+The video's full of great techniques despite the weird tool names (turbosmooth = Maya's smoothed display, etc).
 {{< /alert >}}

 Another challenge he helps you manage: **adding details** means adding lots of edge loops.
 How do we **avoid a loopfest** that makes the model unmanageable and messes up curves?